therob3000/comicpress-manager/readme.txt

 == Installation ==

 (These instructions have changed since 0.8, so be careful!
-If you're upgrading, remove your original standalone comicpress_manager.php file before proceeding.)
+If you're upgrading, remove your original standalone comicpress_manager.php file, and, to be safe the comicpress_manager folder, before proceeding.)

 Copy the comicpress_manager directory to your wp-content/plugins/ directory and activate the plugin.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.